epolisensky/VLITE/vdp/docs/source/stages.rst

 ingested by PyBDSF.
 This is done to ensure that cone search queries in the database return sources which lie in the same well-defined field-of-view as the images.
-The radius of the circular field is half the image size, which for VLITE is 2 degrees for A & B configuration, 3 degrees for C, and 4 degrees for D. The *scale* parameter in the **vdp** configuration file can be used to make the field-of-view radius smaller by the factor specified.
+The radius of the circular field is half the image size, which for VLITE is 1 degree for A cofiguration, 2 degrees for B/B+, 3 degrees for C, and 4 degrees for D. The *scale* parameter in the **vdp** configuration file can be used to make the field-of-view radius smaller by the factor specified.

 Experience has shown that it is better to specify the ``rms_box`` parameter for VLITE images rather than leave PyBDSF to calculate it